Finishing a Review & Understanding Proof Decisions

-Once you click on Finish Review select “Review Complete” and the Reviewers will be notified that you have completed your review.
+Once you click on “Review complete”, the other reviewers will be notified that you have completed your review.

 If the proof has not been locked and is still under review, you have the ability to revoke your “Review complete” decision by clicking on “Pending” before you make further amends.

 Once you are finished simply click on “Review complete” again.

-A review stage may have one or more “decision” makers in the review cycle so it is very important to understand how the decision process works and how Ziflow calculates multiple decisions made within the same review stage.
+A review stage may have one or more “Decision” makers in the review cycle so it's very important to understand how the decision process works and how Ziflow calculates multiple decisions made within the same review stage.

 A reviewer who has been granted “Decision” rights will be able to see the green “Submit decision” button at the top of the proof viewer window.

 When you click on “Submit decision” you are presented with the following options:

 - Approved - Selecting this option means that you are approving the proof in its current state.

 - Approved with changes - This option is used when you have some minor changes and are not requiring to see a new version.
 (It's typically used when feedback is very minimal and will not have a big impact - eg. reviewer requests a full stop and a capital letter to be added to a sentence).

 - Changes required - This option means that you need to see a new version of the proof once the changes have been made.

 What happens when reviewers make conflicting decisions on the same proof?

-Once all the decision makers have submitted a final decision, a final decision is calculated based on the following rules:
+Once all the decision makers have submitted a final decision, the status is calculated based on the following rules: